tylerapritchard/TESSGI_Tut_Step0/Step0.md

 *For easing access to those with VERY limited computing resources, we might want to discuss google colab since it requires internet and a browser, but no local compute or storage.
-If we do this, we should also probably try to do at least copy the introduction tutorial in colab even if we were to leave other jupyter vs colab modifications to the reader*
+If we do this, we should also probably try to do at least copy the introduction tutorial in colab even if we were to leave other jupyter vs colab modifications to the reader.
+This might not work, I don't know*.

+Notes from discussion w/ Christina:

+*(add a sentence about how you can do this in just python if you don't want to use a notebook) Also add some discussion of what an environment is, package manager vs environment manager, pip, jupyter notebooks*

+*Add some discussion around minimum maximimum python versions, and checks in the process to make sure that the proper versions are installed*

+*Add more hand-holding around starting up and using a terminal*

+*Add removal discussion - environment in conda or full distribution*

+*change workflow to add an environment for TESS, change it to default,*

+*using conda/conda-forge to install lightkurve? notes - pip can be run in a notebook as the lightkurve quickstart suggests and I cribbed from*

 ## Motivation